kcakar/Study-Redux/README.md

     -Second parameter is what you want to copy into the initial object.
     -Third parameter is what you want to merge with the object.

     Immutability allows you to have State Snapshots, Undo changes, reload from URL in a single page app and time travel.

+* **Container/Presentational components**
+    You shouldn't connect all the components to the store.
+Instead, create a container component and connect it to the store.
+This component also has all the logic.
+Then create presentational components and pass what they need using props.
+These components do not know about redux, they do not connect to the store.

+* **Thunk**
+    Thunk is a function that wraps an expression to delay its evaluation.
+In react-redux, it is a package that is used for async actions.

 ## What you need
 * You need a default state